octo-technology/OpenTezos/docs/blockchain-basics/smart-contracts.md

 - a Bitcoin script is **unaware of anything happening outside the stack**.
 It **can't access the blockchain data**.

 Finally, because of the "*vaults*" system, knowing the balance of someone means checking all his/her vaults [[6]](/blockchain-basics/smart-contracts#references).
 This means you need to sum up the amounts of all the transactions sent to the same address in the ledger.
+This impacts the coding logic of Bitcoin's spending conditions, again because you can't use the balance of a private key inside the code.
-This is a significant difference with systems like Ethereum, which have an *account* point of view.
+This is a significant difference with systems like Ethereum, which have an *account* point of view: you can directly use the amounts and balances inside your codes.

 ## Definition of a "smart" contract
 The very first definition of "*Smart Contracts*" is originally from Nick Szabo [[7]](/blockchain-basics/smart-contracts#references) in 1996 [[8]](/blockchain-basics/smart-contracts#references):